Last updated: September 18, 2025 | Originally published: June 18, 2022

 The next step: reducing how much Vinny needed to bite in the first place

-We helped Kathryn put together a plan to meet Vinny’s needs for exercise, play, rest, and enrichment so that he’d be less cranky.
-And most importantly, we taught her how to structure all of that activity in a way that actually calmed him down instead of making him more hyper.
+We put together a plan to meet Vinny’s needs for exercise, play, rest, and enrichment so that he’d be less cranky.
+And most importantly, we taught Kathryn how to structure all of that activity in a way that actually calmed him down instead of making him more hyper.

-Kathryn learned to read Vinny’s signals and ask: What does he need right now?
-Often the biting was really about fatigue, overstimulation, or needing a break.
+She learned to read Vinny’s signals and ask: What does he need right now?

 This was a turning point: